 This map can be found at covid19map.safecast.org

-Each day we’ll send out a few bullet points, the high level news for the day relating to COVID-19 and what we think is important.
+Several times a week we will send out a few bullet points, the high level news for the day relating to COVID-19 and what we think is important.
 Consistent with Safecast positions, we’ll strive for a level headed approach, with the goal to give us all better understanding of this complex and rapidly changing situation.
 As we take further steps at Safecast we’ll announce them here as well.

 We’ve written some articles that may be of interest.
 Specifically “Best Practices In Reference To COVID-19” and “What the Fukushima meltdowns taught us about how to respond to coronavirus” are two articles from early March that attempt to apply some lessons we learned after 3/11 that may be useful today.
 Additionally, the COVID-19 category on our blog contains all of our ongoing discussion, announcements and analysis.